mojotron/duckduckgo-homepage/README.md

 - Planning project - going without plan makes coding much more difficult, from naming do display problems.
 Simple diagrams makes building project fun, and not searching your way out of a maze you built around you.
+- Using [fontawesome](https://fontawesome.com/) for icons - local installation and cdn option

 ### Biggest Roadblocks and recourses